agrc/gis.utah.gov/sharing/process/index.md

 ## Submitting New Datasets

-No matter where your datasets fit best—SGID Index, Open Data, or Open SGID—the process begins with the same first two steps: first, making sure your datasets meet the relevant [qualifications]({% link about/policy/sgid/index.md %}) and then opening an issue in [Porter](https://github.com/agrc/porter/issues) using the relevant template.
+No matter where your datasets fit best—SGID Index, SGID Open Data Hub, or Open SGID—the process begins with the same first two steps: first, making sure your datasets meet the relevant [qualifications]({% link about/policy/sgid/index.md %}) and then opening an issue in [Porter](https://github.com/agrc/porter/issues) using the relevant template.

 Each template includes questions about your data.
 We'd appreciate it if you fill all these out when you first submit your datasets.
 Otherwise, the issue will be put on hold until this information is provided.